-- Enact energy efficiency improvement targets for building energy codes such as those included in pending Federal legislation.
-Advanced residential and commercial model energy codes can achieve cost-effective efficiency improvements of a 50% reduction in energy intensity by 2016/2018, when compared to a 2004/2006 baseline energy code.
+- Pass legislation to set energy efficiency improvement targets for building energy codes and compliance rates, and to increase federal assistance (in S. 720 and S. 2012).
+Advanced residential and commercial model energy codes (2013/2015) have already achieved cost-effective energy savings of roughly 30% compared to a 2004/2006 baseline energy code.

-- Authorize and appropriate adequate funding and technical assistance to states and local governments for energy code compliance and enforcement.
+- Authorize and appropriate increased funds for financial and technical assistance to states and local governments for energy code adoption, compliance, and enforcement

-In order to meet long-term US energy goals, it is important that new buildings be as energy-efficient as is economically justified, since it will be much more expensive to retrofit these buildings after they are completed.
 ACEEE supports adoption and implementation of energy-efficient building codes at the state, local, and federal levels.
+In order to meet long-term U.S. energy goals, new buildings should be as energy efficient as is economically justified, since it will be much more expensive to retrofit these buildings after they are completed.

-Most states use a version of the International Energy Conservation Code (IECC) for their residential building code, which requires a minimum level of energy efficiency in new residential construction.
-Most commercial building codes are based on ASHRAE 90.1, jointly developed by the American Society of Heating, Refrigerating and Air Conditioning (ASHRAE) and the Illuminating Engineering Society (IES).
-The IECC also includes prescriptive and performance commercial building provisions.
+Most states use a version of the International Energy Conservation Code (IECC) developed by the International Code Council (ICC), an organization of building code officials.
+The IECC allows commercial buildings to meet ASHRAE Standard 90.1, jointly developed by the American Society of Heating, Refrigerating and Air Conditioning Engineers (ASHRAE) and the Illuminating Engineering Society (IES).